Robotics-Mechatronics-UMA/dataset_extract_sequence/README.md

 * `*_options:` the scripts to store the options for 'argparse'.
 * `extract_sequence:` class to extract data from a single sequence (e.g. folder).
 * `extract_single:` script to extract data from a single sequence.
-It recieves several options (see extract_single_options.py).
+It recieves several options (see [Single extraction options](https://github.com/davdmc/extract_sequence#single-extraction-options) or [extract_single_options.py](https://github.com/davdmc/extract_sequence/blob/master/extract_single_options.py)).
 * `extract_file:` script to automate the process of extracting data from multiple sequences.
-It uses a .txt file as a single parameter with a specific format to describe the different sequences that can be shared and edited (see extraction_format.txt).
+It uses a .txt file as a single parameter with a specific format to describe the different sequences that can be shared and edited (see [Extraction format](https://github.com/davdmc/extract_sequence#extraction-format) or [extraction_format.txt](https://github.com/davdmc/extract_sequence/blob/master/extraction_format.txt)).

 ## Usage